 This is one of those games that I always start playing by myself, but my family eventually peeps over my head and “helps.”

-Depending on the size of online jigsaw puzzle you pick, you can finish them anywhere from a couple of minutes to days, so they’re just like the real thing with less mess and no worries about your pets jumping on the table and throwing your hard work on the floor.
+Depending on the size of the online jigsaw puzzle you pick, you can finish them anywhere from a couple of minutes to days, so they’re just like the real thing with less mess and no worries about your pets jumping on the table and throwing your hard work on the floor.

 I have to be in the right mood for online trivia games, but when I am, I really enjoy them.
 You can find trivia challenges in practically any category (personally, I love the throwback music ones), and they can be anywhere from 10 to 100’s of questions long.